 Blogger: Roger Mitchell

-I go to a lot of live jazz performances in Melbourne and want to let as many people as possible know about the music that is out there.
-I am convinced that if more people knew that such hard-working and talented musicians were playing at local venues for such reasonable admission prices, they would turn up and try the music.
-If they heard it, I believe they would return.
-But it is important to overcome any resistance to “jazz” and just give people the opportunity to enjoy the diverse music that is out there.
-There is no need for patrons to pay for expensive recitals in huge venues, when they can be in a jazz club up close and personal with great musicians for a fraction of the cost.
+I am convinced that if more people knew that such talented and hard-working jazz musicians were playing at local venues for such reasonable admission prices, they would turn up and try the music.
+If they heard this music, much of it improvised, I believe they would return for more.
+But it is important to overcome resistance to “jazz” and just give people the opportunity to enjoy the diverse music that is out there.

 I created this blog in part because opportunities to have jazz articles appear in print these days are often limited by space restrictions (there are other priorities in entertainment writing).
+I believe the future of writing about music outside the dictates of the most popular genres lies in online interviews, articles and reviews.

 Also, I like to post some photographs and thoughts I am unable to make available in print about live gigs, including such major festivals as Wangaratta Festival of Jazz, Melbourne International Jazz Festival, Melbourne Jazz Fringe Festival and Stonnington Jazz.